BeranItService/TalkingHeads-for-Discord/README.md

 * Last step, open the `index.html` or add it in your OBS (or whatever streamming app you use).

+## Features
+- [x] Create a character for each person talking in a voice channel
+- [x] Animate character when a person talks
+- [ ] Customizable characters
+- [ ] New ideas?

 ## Contributing

 * Fork it!